Pipe Reducers: Concentric Reducers, Eccentric Reducers (PDF)

 A pipe reducer is a type of pipe fitting that reduces the nominal bore from a bigger inner diameter to a smaller inner diameter.
-Piping and Pipeline Systems are not of uniform size and there is a requirement of reducing or expanding the lines depending on process requirements, hydraulic criteria, or availability of material.
+Piping and Pipeline Systems are not of uniform size and there is a requirement to reduce or expand the lines depending on process requirements, hydraulic criteria, or availability of material.
 Here comes the importance of a special pipe fitting called Pipe Reducers or Pipe Expanders.

 Pipe reducers are manufactured following the ASME B16.9, DIN2615, JIS B2312, and ASME B16.11 standards and are highly reliable and compact components.
 Pipe reducers are usually made by a forging method known as the “outer dia method”.